GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/0-Getting-Started.md

 :::

 For this lab you are using a custom playground build on-top of the Azure OpenAI Service.
 In this playground you will have the opportunity to play with the prompts and learn how to interact with OpenAI Models.

 AI Proxy Playground: https://arg-syd-aiapp1day-playground.azurewebsites.net

+In the later modules, you will also be interacting with the Azure OpenAI Service using the Azure SDK.

 ## Authenticate